markdingo/netstring/README.md

 Note the change of order as well as the missing 'a' netstring?
 All perfectly acceptable with "keyed" netstrings.

+To gain the most benefit from "keyed" netstrings, the usual strategy is to reserve a specific key value as an "end-of-message" sentinal which naturally is the last netstring in the message.
+The convention is to use 'z' as the "end-of-message" sentinal as demonstrated in the examples.

 ## Installation

 When imported by your program, `github.com/markdingo/netstring` should automatically